 The Iranian Journal of Applied Animal Science (IJAS) is an open access journal that provides rapid publication of papers on animal science.
 Iranian Journal of Applied Animal Science (IJAS) is published in English in one volume of 4 issues per year, as a printed journal and in electronic version.
-No page charges are required from the author.
 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The Journal welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.
 Papers will be published approximately 3-6 months after acceptance.

 Electronic submission of manuscripts is strongly encouraged, provided that the text, tables, and figures are included in a single Microsoft Word file.

 Submit manuscripts as e-mail attachment to the Chief-Editor (Dr Alireza Seidavi) at: email@example.com or as online submission.
 A manuscript acknowledgment including manuscript number will be sent by email to the corresponding author within 4 days.

 The cover letter should include the corresponding author's full address and should be in an e-mail message sent to the Chief-Editor, with the file.
 The authors may also suggest three potential reviewers and scientists able to provide expert review of the submitted manuscripts.
 Obviously, IJAS Editorial Board and Chief-Editor reserve the right to use these or other reviewers of their choice and may designate other reviewers.